 The company sells its products via stores, distribution centers and depot service to more than 35,000 customers across the US.
 It primarily sells through bookstores, independent and specialty retailers, and travel points.

 Source Interlink generates more than $1.1 billion in revenue annually through its Media and Sales and Logistics divisions.

-Since exiting bankruptcy in 2009, Source Interlink has reorganized and enlisted new management.
+Since exiting its last bankruptcy in 2009, Source Interlink has reorganized and enlisted new management.
 Still, technological change in the magazine industry is forcing the company to rethink its business.
 The assessment prompted Source Interlink to sell its Alliance Entertainment subsidiary to investment firms Platinum Equity and The Gores Group in late 2010.
 (Alliance markets CDs, DVDs, video games, and books to retailers.)
 The disposal of Alliance enabled Source Interlink to concentrate on delivering its core products: magazines and programming.
 To that end, the Media division acquired a majority interest in Carazoo India, which operates a consumer website and platform for dealer marketing in India, in 2012.
 Previously, in 2011it bought Mind Over Eye, a digital marketing and visual effect studio based in California and ATV Magazine, which included ATV Rider with a circulation of around 30,000 subscribers.